-- " Have Safeguarding, recruitment and managing allegations procedures that take into account the procedures and practice of GEMS Education, the country of operation and any national legislation/guidance. - " Appoint a Designated Safeguarding Lead who is a member of the senior team and who must have undertaken GEMS DSL training at level 3, in addition to GEMS Level 1 Safeguarding Basic Awareness training. - Ensure that the DSL role is explicit in the role holder's job description and that safeguarding responsibilities are identified explicitly in the job/role descriptions of every member of staff and volunteer. - " Have a Safeguarding and Child Protection policy and procedures, including a staff code of conduct, that are consistent with GEMS, and statutory requirements, reviewed annually and made available publicly on the school's website or by other means. - " Have procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the Principal/CEO and allegations against other children. - " Follow safer recruitment procedures that include statutory checks on the suitability of staff to work with children and disqualification by professional association regulations - " Develop an induction strategy that ensures all staff, including the Principal/CEO, and volunteers receive information about the school's safeguarding arrangements, Safer Working Practice (Code of Conduct) and the role of the DSL, on induction and before they start work at the school. - Develop a training strategy that ensures all staff and volunteers receive appropriate and regularly updated safeguarding and child protection training and updates as required (at least annually) to provide them with the relevant skills and knowledge to safeguard children effectively in line with any requirements of GEMS.
-The training strategy will also ensure that the DSL receives refresher training and regular updates as defined under the DSL's duties below, these include mandatory attendance at GEMS Designated Safeguarding Lead Forums. - " Contribute to inter-agency working when necessary. - Teach children about safeguarding and how to keep themselves safe, including when online, as part of a broad and balanced curriculum.
+- " Have safeguarding, recruitment and managing allegations procedures that take into account the procedures and practice of GEMS Education, the country of operation and any national legislation/ guidance. - " Appoint a Designated Safeguarding Lead who is a member of the Senior Leadership Team and who must have undertaken GEMS DSL Level 3 training, in addition to GEMSU Basic Awareness training. - " Ensure that the DSL role is explicit in the role holder's job description and that safeguarding responsibilities are identified explicitly in the job/role descriptions of every member of staff and volunteer. - " Are compliant with the GEMS Safeguarding and Child Protection Policy and procedures, including the staff Code of Conduct - " Ensure that the GEMS Safeguarding Policy is made available publicly on the school's website. - " Have procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the Principal/CEO and allegations against other children. - " Follow safer recruitment procedures that include statutory checks on the suitability of staff to work with children and disqualification by professional association regulations - " Develop an induction strategy that ensures all staff, including the Principal/CEO, and volunteers receive training on safeguarding arrangements, Safer Working Practice and the role of the DSL, on induction and before they start work at the school or service. - " Develop a training strategy that ensures all staff and volunteers receive appropriate and regularly updated safeguarding and child protection training and updates as required (at least annually) to provide them with the relevant skills and knowledge to safeguard children effectively in line with any requirements of GEMS.
+The training strategy will also ensure that the DSL receives refresher training and regular updates as defined under the DSL's duties below, these include mandatory attendance at GEMS Designated Safeguarding Lead Forums.

+- " Contribute to inter-agency working when necessary. - " Teach children about safeguarding and how to keep themselves safe, including when online, as part of a broad and balanced curriculum.